asift91/Manual_Migration/option1.md

      - Moodle 3.8 & 3.9
 ## Migration Approach
 -   Migration of Moodle application to Azure is broken down in the following three stages:
-    - Pre-migration tasks
+    - Pre-migration tasks.
-    - Actual migration of the application
+    - Actual migration of the application.
-    - Post-migration tasks
+    - Post-migration tasks.
 -   **Pre-Migration**

-    - Data Export from on-premises to Azure involves the following tasks:
+    - Data Export from on-premises to Azure involves the following tasks.
         -   Install Azure CLI.
         -   Have an Azure subscription handy.
         -   Create a Resource Group inside Azure.